incodehq/incode-platform/README.md

 ### End-user entry of `Location`s ###

-If you have configured the `LocationLookupService` (recommended), then you can write an action to lookup the `Location` using the service injected into some entity.
+By injecting the provided `LocationLookupService` domain service, you can write an action to lookup the `Location`.
 For example:

     public void lookupLocation(@Named("Description") String description) {
         setLocation(locationLookupService.lookup(description));
     }

-Alternatively, you can allow the `Location` to be specified as a string.
+Alternatively, the `Location` can also be specified directly as a string.
 The format is:

      mmm.mmm;nnn.nnn

 where:

-* `mmm.mmm` is the latitute, and
+* `mmm.mmm` is the latitude, and
 * `nnn.nnn` is the longitude